tkf/neorg/doc/source/index.rst

    base : string (newlines removed)
        This is an optional parameter to specify the directory where the data files are searched from.
        See :rst:dir:`table-data` for the details.

+   file : string (newlines removed)
+       Specifies the tailing part of the directory where the data files are searched from.
+       See :rst:dir:`table-data` for the details.

    link : text [, text]